Alonso reaches 30 homers, 100 RBIs as Mets top Phillies 7-2

 Phillies: Looks who’s (almost) back: 2021 NL MVP Bryce Harper took about 60 swings in the batting cage Friday and is on track for a rehab assignment next week in his return from a broken left thumb.

 “It looked really good.
-Bat speed’s there, he said it felt good,” interim Phillies manager Rob Thomson said.
+Bat speed’s there, he said it felt good,” Thomson said.

 UP NEXT